dagargo/overwitch/docs/installation.md

 ### systemd service

 For embedded systems or users not wanting to use the GUI, it is recommended to install the systemd service unit by running `sudo make install` from the `systemd` directory.
+Notice `overwitch.service` is installed as a user service.

+As with any other systemd services, it needs to be started with `systemctl start overwitch --user`.
+Commands `stop` and `restart` are also available.

 To allow the service to be started at boot, running `systemctl --user enable overwitch.service` is needed.